mguideng/mguideng.github.io/_posts/2018-01-01-flights-sql.md

 - `flights.carrier` references `carrier.code`
 - `flights.dayofwk` references `days.code`

-## Section 3.
-Connecting to a SQLite Database
+## 2. Connecting to a SQLite Database

 In order to interact with **SQLite**, we need to bring in **RSQLite**, the package that embeds **SQLite** in **R**.
 It will serve as a backend extension to **DBI**.
 (In addition to **SQLite**, other DBI-compliant DBMS types include **MonetDB**, **MySQL**, **PostgreSQL**.)
 Common **DBI** functions will be used to connect to **SQLite**, execute statements from there, and retrieve results from the statements into **R**.